sfigg/commercialization-public/customize/desktop/customize-start-layout.md

 </LayoutModificationTemplate>
 ```

-The apps will appear as tiles in the Start layout under the heading **Create**.
+The Office mobile apps will appear as tiles in the Start layout under the heading **Create**.

 ### Download Office